Katharine Jane Densford: Direct War Services

-As early as August 1940, the UMN School of Nursing under Densford's leadership started planning for creation of 26th General Hospital.
+As early as August 1940, the UMN School of Nursing under Densford's leadership started planning for the creation of the 26th General Hospital.
 As of October of that year, the designation was official, and efforts began to locate and recruit 120 nurses.
 In January 1942, Hauge and her team officially went on war footing.
 The University of Minnesota's 26th General Hospital left for Oklahoma with 50 doctors, 7 dentists, and 108 nurses in February, 1942.